-Around the world, people are under attack for who they love, how they dress, and ultimately for who they are.
+Around the world, people are under attack for who they are.

-Transgender (or trans) people are individuals whose gender identity or gender expression is different from typical expectations of the gender they were assigned at birth.
+Transgender (or trans) people have a gender identity that is different from typical expectations of the gender they were assigned at birth.

 Being transgender has nothing to do with a person’s sexual orientation.
 You can be a trans man and be gay – or be a trans woman and be lesbian.

 Not all transgender people identify as male or female.
 Some identify as more than one gender or no gender at all and might use terms like non-binary, agender, genderqueer or gender fluid to describe their gender identity.